pineconedata/automated-feed-generator/README.md

     fi
 done
 ```

+- Just like above, make sure to replace `~/path/to/dir/automated-feed-generator` with the actual directory where your Python script (`automated_feed_generator.py`) is located.

 Then, you can add this script as a single cron job that will update all of the feeds at once.
 Here's an example of scheduling this script to run daily: